BlackKnight625/AmbientIntelligence/README.txt

             7.3.3.
 Click on "lock" in case the toggle button is turned off 7.3.4.
 Move the item that's being surveilled by the camera 7.3.5.
 You will receive a notification saying that the locked item has been moved

+    To launch the Central System unit tests:
+        1. Go to its directory using a command line.
+        2. Type "python tests.py" to run all the tests, or 2.1.
+If you want to run individual tests, type "python -m unittest <test_module>.<TestClass>.<test_method>"